If you are a medical professional and would like printed copies in booklet format, please contact us at email@example.com.

 We do not know what causes hemorrhage.
 Without evidence, it is hard for doctors to recommend specific precautions.

 - There is no evidence at this time that medications or supplements that thin blood, such as ibuprofen or aspirin, can cause hemorrhage.
 However, doctors may recommend limiting their use.
 Hemorrhage can occur at any time, and having a blood thinner in your system at the time of a hemorrhage may increase the size of the bleed.
-It is less clear whether hormonal birth control or estrogen supplements should be restricted, but some doctors advise this, especially if a patient had a prior bleed on such medications or while pregnant.
+It is also not clear whether hormonal birth control or estrogen supplements should be restricted, but some doctors advise this, especially if a patient had a prior bleed on such medications or while pregnant.

 - Behaviors that can increase inflammation like smoking cigarettes may increase the risk of hemorrhage.